sjbrown/misc_work/genesis/rules.md

 them.
 When all players have chosen, the cards are revealed simultaneously.
 Then the effects of any Event cards are executed.

+After the card has been executed, it is discarded.

+If a Producer card is played at the Band Meeting, that producer is available for hire during the Studio phase this round.
+After the Studio phase, the producer card is discarded.

 ## Studio Phase

 In the studio, bands can gather all the song parts that they've individually created and patch them together into a full song.
 They can also record previously-written songs.

- * The band's COIN can be spent on any expense, but all band members must vote affirmatively to do so.
+ * The band's COIN can be spent on any expense, by any player, at any time.
  * Any member can add their own COIN to buying an activity in Studio phase

-To go into the studio, the band must spend COIN equal to 10×CLOUT.
-They must reach this decision by consensus.
+To go into the studio, the band must first hire a Producer and spend the associated COIN.
-If consensus cannot be reached the band [breaks up](#breaking-up-the-band).

-A single studio phase can be used to write one song or record one song.
-It cannot be used for multiple.
+A single studio phase can be used to write and record multiple songs.
+For each action, the Producer must be paid the indicated COIN fee.

+If multiple producers are hired, only one producer may work on a given song.

+The Studio Phase may be skipped.

 ### Write a song

 The players will fill out a new song sheet taken from the supply.
+A song sheet must have at least 3 song parts and no more than 5 song parts.

 The players take turns, in order of highest COMMITMENT.

-On a turn, a player discards a card from their hand or they must "leave the studio".
-When a card is discarded, the squares and circles shown on the card get drawn onto the song sheet.
+On a turn, a player plays either a Song Part card or a Circle card.
+That player copies the squares and circles shown on the card into the song sheet, then discards the card.

 The first thing added to a song sheet must be a song part.

-After that, all squares and circles must be drawn onto the song sheet so that they are "connected" to the existing song.
+When playing a Song Part Card, the squares and circles must be drawn into an empty column on the song sheet, adjacent to an already-drawn song part.

-If a player leaves the studio, they cannot participate in the songwriting until the beginning of the next Studio phase.
+(If this is the first song part on the sheet, it may be drawn in any column)

+When the 4th or 5th columns get drawn into, an extra circle must also be drawn onto the song.
+The Song Part Card will indicate what kind of circle.

+When playing a Circle Card, the drawing must be made into an unoccupied circle at a position indicated on the card.

 ### Record a song

-Record an existing original.
-Choose a song and play through it as you would at a gig.

-Do not take an individual score, but add your scores up the same way you would for your gig score.

-Add CLOUT×(# of recorded songs) to the score.

-Round the score up to the nearest multiple of 10.

-That sum is the "recorded score".
-Write that on the record symbol of the song sheet.
+To record a song, pay the recording fee, then, on an existing song sheet, copy the meeple movement and player scores above the recording symbol.

-## Drawing Gig Cards
+## Gig Cards

 ### Drawing Gig Cards